-Green Monday's philosophy of 'Common Good, Common Sense' is starting to flourish in Hong Kong and as such they have now opened two grocery stores called Green Common.
-The second to open was in Nan Fung Tower, Central, which not only introduces the world’s first plant-based megastore but also a health and eco-lifestyle cafe.
 OVOCAFE serves fresh and tasty green eats to city inhabitants, not only to satisfy the needs of vegetarians, but also to reach out to those unfamiliar with green diet to encourage them to taste the beauty of sustainable living.
-In a pioneering move, it uses Beyond Meat (where to find Beyond Meat in HK) on the menu which is dubbed to be "the future of protein".
-This 100% plant-based meat substitute carries the same amount of protein and nutrition value as real meat, purportedly without sacrificing its taste, chew or satisfaction.
+It uses Impossible Meat (where to find Impossible Meat in HK) on the menu, a100% plant-based meat substitute made from a soy protein so you can get a meaty experience without sacrificing its taste, chew or satisfaction.